ch4itu/EternalBliss/README.md

 5. Purchase boats and pickaxes from shops to navigate terrain.
 6. Sync progress to Algorand TestNet when ready.
 7. Use `mapmaker.html` to design or extend maps and plug them into the main game.
+8. Click the ❓ help button in-game for detailed gameplay instructions.

 ---